Near-Optimal Experiment Design in Linear non-Gaussian Cyclic Models: Experimental Results

-To isolate the role of the intervention strategy, we assume access to an ideal ICA procedure that returns a row-permuted and scaled version of the true matrix \(I-W \).
-The adaptive method uses a bipartite representation of the graph and samples perfect matchings using two modes: \emph{exact}, where all matchings are enumerated, and \emph{sample}, where a fast greedy heuristic is used (Details in Appendix~\ref{app:implementation-details}).
-Although the latter is non-uniform, it scales well and yields excellent empirical results.
+To evaluate the intervention strategy on its own, isolating it from statistical estimation errors, we assume access to an ideal ICA procedure that returns a row-permuted and scaled version of the true matrix \(I-W \).
+The adaptive method uses a bipartite representation of the graph and samples perfect matchings using two modes: \emph{exact}, where all matchings are enumerated, and \emph{sample}, where a fast greedy heuristic is used (\ref{app:implementation-details-idealized setting}).
+We compare our adaptive strategy against two baselines: \emph{Random}, which selects a target uniformly at random, and \emph{Max Degree}, which chooses the node with the highest degree in the bipartite graph.

-As a theoretical baseline, we compute the \emph{feedback vertex set (FVS)} of each true graph—defined as a minimal set of nodes whose removal makes the graph acyclic.
-Any experimenter, even with full knowledge of the graph, must intervene on at least one node in every cycle, so the FVS size represents a fundamental lower bound on the number of required interventions.
-Although computing the FVS is NP-hard, we solve it exactly via integer programming to obtain the best possible benchmark.
-Remarkably, our algorithm, without knowing the graph, operates in polynomial time (assuming ideal ICA) and performs consistently close to this intractable lower bound.
+As a theoretical baseline, we compute the \emph{feedback vertex set (FVS)} of each true graph.
+The FVS size represents a fundamental lower bound on the number of interventions required to break all cycles.
+Although computing the FVS is NP-hard, we solve it exactly to obtain the best possible benchmark.